FICO - Your Credit Score

-Since we live in an automated society, it's not surprising that your ability to repay your mortgage boils down to a single number.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to a single number.

-Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building a credit score.
+Each of the three credit reporting agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

-- History of Payments - Do you have any payments later than 30 days?
+- History of Payments - Do you have a history of late payments?

-- Balances on your Credit Cards - How many accounts?
-How much do you owe on your accounts?
+- Credit Card Balances - How many accounts?
+How much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your credit score, you must obtain your score and make certain that the credit reports from each agency are correct.
-Fair Isaac, the corporation that invented the first FICO credit score, sells FICO scores on its website: myFICO.com.
-For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
-Also available are information and online tools that can help you improve your credit score.
+To improve your FICO score, you've got to have the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the original FICO credit score, offers scores on its website: myFICO.com.
+It's inexpensive to get your FICO from all three agencies, along with your credit report.
+Also available are information and tools that can help you improve your FICO score.

-You can get a free credit report once a year from the three major agencies at AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.